naufik/comp30026-models-of-computation/lec12.md

 ## Functions

-A function $f$ is a relation with the following property:
+A function $f​$ is a relation with the following property:

 $$
 (x,y) \in f \wedge (x,z) \in f \implies y = z